emilyjspencer/checklist/dataeng.md

 * what is parallel computing
 * what is distributed computing
 * what is real-time processing
+* how do you create an RDD from a data source
 * what is batch processing
 * what are the main ways of ingesting data
 * what do dataframes allow us to do that rdds cannot